What comes after liberation?

 Riason Naidoo is an independent curator, writer, researcher and artist.
-He lived in Paris for the last 5 years where he curated: the public art project "neuf-3" (2021-2023) in the suburb of Saint-Denis.
+He lived in Paris from 2018-2023, where he curated: the public art project "neuf-3" (2021-2023) in the suburb of Saint-Denis.
 Naidoo directed the South African National Gallery for six years (2009-2015).
-Naidoo also directed the documentary "Legends of the Casbah"
+He is currently a Mellon Turning the Tide Doctoral Research Fellow at the Institute for Humanities in Africa (HUMA), University of Cape Town.

 Senegalese art historian El Hadji Malick Ndiaye on curating one of the two longest-serving biennales on the African continent.